Watch 'Marius' Online

 IN

-Need to watch 'Marius' in the comfort of your own home?
-Hunting down a streaming service to buy, rent, download, or view the Alexander Korda-directed movie via subscription can be difficult, so we here at Moviefone want to take the pressure off.
+Want to behold the glory that is 'Marius' on your TV, phone, or tablet?
+Hunting down a streaming service to buy, rent, download, or watch the Alexander Korda-directed movie via subscription can be difficult, so we here at Moviefone want to help you out.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Marius' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'Marius' right now, here are some details about the Les Films Paramount drama flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Marius' on each platform when they are available.
+Now, before we get into all the details of how you can watch 'Marius' right now, here are some details about the Les Films Paramount drama flick.

 Released April 24th, 1933, 'Marius' stars Raimu, Pierre Fresnay, Orane Demazis, Fernand Charpin The movie has a runtime of about 2 hr 7 min, and received a user score of 73 (out of 100) on TMDb, which collated reviews from 85 experienced users.

-'Marius' is currently available to rent, purchase, or stream via subscription on Amazon Video, Apple TV, Criterion Channel, Google Play Movies, YouTube, and Fandango At Home .
+'Marius' is currently available to rent, purchase, or stream via subscription on Fandango At Home, Amazon Video, Apple TV, Criterion Channel, Google Play Movies, and YouTube .

 'Marius' Release Dates